amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 <!-- { img /images/digraph-subgraph.png digraph with isolated subgraphs } -->
 {% img /images/connected-vs-complete-graph.jpg Complete vs Connected graph %}

 For a complete graph, each node should have `#nodes - 1` edges.
-In the previous example we have 7 vertices, so each node has 6 edges.
+In the previous example, we have seven vertices, so each node has six edges.

 # Graph Applications